kempniu/yafut/README.md

     storage space.
 If desired, writing summaries can be disabled using the `-S` command-line option.

+  - Byte order (`-L` to force little-endian byte order, `-M` to force big-endian byte order).
+By default, Yafut assumes that the byte order used on the MTD is the same as the byte order used by the host CPU.
+This can be overridden if necessary, allowing little-endian hosts to operate on big-endian file systems and vice versa.

 ### Which Yaffs file system versions does this tool work with?

 Yaffs code that Yafut builds upon supports both Yaffs1 and Yaffs2 file